 The 1.5°C Business Playbook provides a framework for all companies to reach net-zero emissions rapidly through the adoption of an exponential trajectory of at least halving their greenhouse gas emissions every decade to approach net zero by 2050, and integrating climate in their business strategy.
-The Playbook focuses on simplicity and speed, is anchored in the latest science and is endorsed by 50+ leading companies, together representing over 800 BN USD in revenue.
-The Playbook was updated in September 2021 (v.1.1.1).
+The Playbook focuses on simplicity and speed, is anchored in the latest science and is endorsed by innovative, disruptive and transformative businesses, together representing +900 BN USD in revenue.
+The latest version was released in September 2023 (v.3.0)

 V. 1.5.1. is the the third iteration of the Exponential Roadmap, the science-based cross-sector collaboration which highlights 36 solutions with exponential scaling potential to halve global greenhouse gas emissions by 2030.
 Scaling of solutions comes from sharp policy, from climate leadership by companies and cities and from a finance and technology shift towards green solutions with exponential potential.